US makes new push for graphic warning labels on cigarettes

-WASHINGTON (AP) — U.S. health officials are making a new attempt at adding graphic images to cigarette packets to discourage Americans from lighting up.
+WASHINGTON (AP) — U.S. health officials are making a new attempt at adding graphic images to cigarette packets to discourage and Americans from lighting up.
+If successful, it would be the first change to U.S. cigarette warnings in 35 years.

-Other illustrations would warn that smoking can cause heart disease, impotence and diabetes.
-The labels would take up more than half of the front of cigarette packages and include text warnings, such as “Smoking causes head and neck cancer.”
-The labels would also be on tobacco advertisements.
+Other color illustrations would warn smokers that cigarettes can cause heart disease, impotence and diabetes.
+The labels would take up half of the front of cigarette packages and include text warnings, such as “Smoking causes head and neck cancer.”
+The labels would also appear on tobacco advertisements.

-The FDA said its revised proposal is supported by new research that documents how the warnings will help educate the public about smoking harms.
-The agency will take comments on the proposal before moving to finalize the labels.
+FDA’s tobacco director Mitch Zeller said the new effort is supported by research documenting how the warnings will educate the public about lesser-known smoking harms, such as bladder cancer.

+“While the public generally understands that cigarette smoking is dangerous, there are significant gaps in their understanding of all of the diseases and conditions associated with smoking,” said Zeller.
+If the agency is sued, he added, “we strongly believe this will hold up under any legal challenges.”

+Reynolds American, maker of Camel and Newport cigarettes, said it supports public awareness efforts on tobacco, “but the manner in which those messages are delivered to the public cannot run afoul of the First Amendment.”
+Reynolds was one of five tobacco companies that challenged the FDA’s original warning labels.

 Nearly 120 countries around the world have adopted the larger, graphic warning labels.
 Studies from those countries suggest the image-based labels publicize smoking risks and encourage smokers to quit.